chrisathook/display-standard-previewer/README.md

 Since this is not an NPM module the same command is used for both install and to update.

+## Optional Configuration

+The final build step supports using the [Tinypng](https://tinypng.com) API for png optimizaiton of spritesheets.
+If you want to use that optimization you need to provide the system a API key by running the following command.
+The key will be saved locally on your machine for future use.

+`display-standard-previewer set-key YOUR_KEY_HERE `

 ## Commands